 Driftwood accents in coastal kitchen designs add a rustic and organic touch, bringing elements of the beach into your home.
 These natural accents can be incorporated through features like a driftwood-designed island, floating shelves, or decorative pieces.
 The unique textures and weathered look of driftwood make each piece distinctive, adding character and warmth to the kitchen.
 Pairing these with clean, modern surfaces ensures the kitchen remains bright and airy.
 If you appreciate the beauty and authenticity of natural elements, driftwood accents are a perfect choice.

-- Furniture: weathered driftwood kitchen island with marble countertop and coastal blue shaker-style cabinetry
+- Furniture: kitchen island with reclaimed driftwood base and polished marble waterfall countertop

-- Lighting: brass nautical pendant lights with clear glass shades
+- Lighting: vintage brass pendant lights with clear glass shades and pulley-style detailing

 17. Light Wood and White Marble